qualle-tech/karamozov-college/README.md

 - JavaScript (ES6+)

 ## Contributing

-If you'd like to contribute to this project, please follow these steps:
+To contribute to this project, follow these steps:

-- Fork the repository.
+1. Fork the repository to your GitHub account.
-- Create a new branch (git checkout -b feature/your-feature-name).
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
-- Make your changes.
+3. Make your changes and ensure they follow our coding standards.
+4. Test your changes locally.
-- Commit your changes (git commit -am 'Add new feature').
+5. Commit your changes (`git commit -am 'Add new feature'`).
-- Push to the branch (git push origin feature/your-feature-name).
+6. Push to your forked repository (`git push origin feature/your-feature-name`).
-- Create a new Pull Request.
+7. Open a new Pull Request against the `main` branch of this repository.
+8. Await review and approval from our team.